Zack Wheeler: 2017–19

-Philadelphia Phillies
+Philadelphia Phillies (2020–present)

 On December 9, 2019, the Philadelphia Phillies signed Wheeler as a free agent to a five-year, $118 million contract.
 He made his team debut with a 7–1 victory against the Miami Marlins on July 25, 2020, less than a week after the birth of his son Wesley.
 On September 9, Wheeler's fingernail became partially disconnected from the nail bed while he was attempting to put on a pair of jeans.
 He returned to the pitching rotation a week later, pitching with a fake fingernail, and had surgery for the injury on October 12.
-Wheeler finished the pandemic-shortened 2020 season with a 4–2 record and 2.92 ERA in 11 games and 71 innings.
+Wheeler finished the pandemic-shortened 2020 season with a 4–2 record and 2.92 ERA in 11 games and 71 innings, and led the NL in batters hit by pitch with 7.
 He was the first pitcher in Phillies history to allow three or fewer runs in each of his first 10 starts with the team, and he allowed only three home runs, the fewest of any pitcher in 2020 who pitched at least 70 innings.

 Wheeler returned to the Phillies for the 2021 season.
 In his season debut on April 3, Wheeler struck out 10 batters in 7 innings, the first time he recorded a double-digit number of strikeouts with the Phillies.
-Additionally, he became the first Phillies pitcher to have two or more hits and RBIs in a single game since Ben Lively in 2017.
+Additionally, he became the first Phillies' pitcher to have two or more hits and RBIs in a single game since Ben Lively in 2017.
 On May 29, Wheeler struck out a career-high 14 batters, becoming the third pitcher in Phillies history, following Steve Carlton and Curt Schilling, to strike out 10 or more batters in three consecutive starts.
 A wild pitch from Sam Coonrod in the eighth inning, however, caused the Tampa Bay Rays to win the game 5–3.
 After posting a 2.05 ERA in his first 17 starts and leading the league with 139 strikeouts in 114 innings pitched, Wheeler received his first MLB All-Star Game selection in 2021.
 When Mets ace and former teammate Jacob deGrom announced that he would not attend the All-Star Game, some fans speculated that Wheeler would be chosen to start for the National League team; the honor was ultimately given to Max Scherzer of the Nationals, with Wheeler making an appearance at the top of the ninth inning to strike out Matt Olson and retire the side.
-Wheeler led MLB with a career-high 213 1/3 innings, finishing the season 14-10 with a 2.78 ERA as well as a league-leading three complete games, two shutouts, and 849 batters faced.
+Wheeler led MLB with a career-high 213 1/3 innings, finishing the season 14–10 with a 2.78 ERA as well as a league-leading three complete games, two shutouts, and 849 batters faced.
 Fanning 247, Wheeler also became the first Phillies pitcher to capture the NL strikeout title since Curt Schilling in 1998.
 Wheeler finished second in NL Cy Young Award voting behind Corbin Burnes.
 He was named a finalist for the 2021 NL Gold Glove Award at pitcher, but it was won by Max Fried.